Vanessa-project/Experiment_Prolific/index.md

  <ul>
   <li>600 participants took part in the study.</li>
   <li>402 individuals decided not to buy the product.</li>
-  <li>For every participant that had decided not to buy the product, we donated £1.20/1.40€ to Compensators*, which leads to a reduction in CO<sub>2</sub> emissions of about 30.80 kg. </li>
+  <li>For every participant that had decided not to buy the product, we reduced CO2 emissions by about 30.80 kg by donating £1.20/1.40€ to Compensators*. </li>
-    <li>In total, we donated 562.80 € to Compensators*, as you can verify in the donation receipt above.</li>
+    <li>In total, participants' decisions resulted in a reduction in CO2 emissions by 12.38 tons as you can verify with the donation receipt above.</li>
-      <li>The total donation leads to a reduction in CO<sub>2</sub> emissions by 12.381 tons. </li>
+      <li>In sum, we donated 562.80 € to Compensators*. </li>
 </ul>